The One Thing a Designer Would Never Do in a Small Space

 Apply the Four Letter Word Rule

-Now that you've unleashed your creativity and the design juices are flowing, there's one thing you need to consider first.
-"Don't forget the four letter word: E-D-I-T," said Bhargava."Prioritize what you need and what you don't.
+Now that you've unleashed your creativity and your design juices are flowing, there's one thing you need to consider first.
+"Don't forget the four-letter word: E-D-I-T," said Bhargava.
+"Prioritize what you need and what you don't.
 Choose multifunctional furniture that fits your specific lifestyle, and donate or recycle the items that create clutter in your space."

-Pro Tip: Keep pieces that tell your story and helps define your individuality.
+Pro Tip: Keep pieces that tell your story and help define your individuality.

 Never Compromise Style

-Pro tip: Consider each piece carefully to curate a room that fuses fashion with function and speaks volumes about who you are.
+Pro tip: Considering each piece carefully to curate a room that fuses fashion with function and speaks volumes about who you are is the pro's secret for how to decorate a small space without compromising on style.

 Hang It Up